ndd21/PHYS281/docs/demo-data-types.md

 *thing* that the variable represents.
 For example, a variable might hold an integer number, or a set of alphanumeric values (known as a string).

-* a variable is the _name_ you give any object that you create in a code, e.g., in `x = 2` I have defined a variable called `x`, which can be reused later in the code.
+* a variable is the _name_ you give any object that you create in a code, e.g., in `x = 2` a variable called `x` has been defined, which can be reused later in the code.

 !!! note
-    Variable names must start with a letter, but can then contain numbers, hyphens or underscores.
-Variable names are case sensitive, i.e., `a = 2` and `A = 2` are different variables.
+    Variable names must start with a letter, but can then contain numbers or underscores.
+    Variable names are case sensitive, i.e., `a = 2` and `A = 2` are different
+    variables.
 It is useful to have descriptive variable names.

 Some languages have *static typing*, where you must explicitly tell the code what the variable's type is.
-In the `C` language you would have define a variable that holds an integer with, e.g.,
+In the `C` language you would define a variable that holds an integer with, e.g.,

 ```C
 int myvariable = 2;